In a far more productive year than 2014, many electronic music veterans returned to the fold in 2015 with their first new albums for many years.

 Despite having been around since 2008, Swedish synth duo KITE have tended to be overlooked internationally.
 But Nicklas Stenemo and Christian Berg’s wonderfully exuberant array of sounds and rugged, majestic vocals deserve a much larger audience.
 Issuing only EPs and never albums, KITE’s most recent release ‘VI’ opened with the magnificent progressive electronic epic ‘Up For Life’.
-A two-part nine minute masterpiece, the passionate and sublime first half mutated into a beautifully surreal journey of VANGELIS-like proportions for the second.
+The passionate and sublime first half mutated into a beautifully surreal journey of VANGELIS-like proportions for the second.

 Available on the EP ‘VI’ via Progress Productions

 A worthy of re-assessment of DEPECHE MODE ‘A Broken Frame’ has been long overdue and MARSHEAUX have certainly given a number of its songs some interesting arrangements.
 Their version of ‘Monument’ borrowed its bassline from latter day DM B-side ‘Painkiller’.
-Combined with the wispily resigned vocals of Marianthi Melitsi and Sophie Sarigiannidou, it provided a tense soundtrack that could be seen as metaphoric commentary on the economic situation in Greece.
-It’s not often that cover versions are necessarily better than the originals, but this is one of them.
+Combined with some wispily resigned vocals, it provided a tense soundtrack that could be seen as metaphoric commentary on the economic situation in Greece.
+It’s not often that cover versions are better than the originals, but this is one of them.

 Available on the album ‘A Broken Frame’ via Undo Records